 2. Get evergreen content ideas by analyzing traffic

-Evergreen content ideas are aplenty!
+Evergreen content ideas are aplenty.
 You just need to know where to look.
-A number of great starting places are:
+Many great starting places are:

 - Your expertise: Think of your education, training or experience and its foundational principles that are repeated over and over again.